google/styleguide/pyguide.md

 line and the first method.
 No blank line following a `def` line.
 Use single blank lines as you judge appropriate within functions or methods.

+Blank lines need not be anchored to the definition.
+For example, related comments immediately preceding function, class, and method definitions can make sense.
+Consider if your comment might be more useful as part of the docstring.

 <a id="s3.6-whitespace"></a>
 <a id="36-whitespace"></a>